-All SEND children follow the Early Years Foundation Stage followed by the National Curriculum as appropriate.
-The aim of SEND provision, whether in class or in a withdrawal situation, is to enable access to the statutory curricula.
+All SEND children follow the National Curriculum.
+The aim of SEND provision, whether in class or in a withdrawal situation, is to enable access to the National Curriculum.

 Liaison

 The school endeavours to create positive working relationships with colleagues, parents, other schools and services.